Snaacky/thewiki/docs/guides/htpc.md

 ### Linux

+!!!warning
+HDR is not supported in X11 and Wayland.
+If you plan on playing HDR content, you will need to use Kodi's built-in player.
+!!!

-Linux is another common option for HTPCs, however it will not be covered in this guide due to it's lack of HDR support in both X11 and Wayland.
-This means that you are limited to Kodi's built in player if you want to playback HDR content.
-If you chose to go down this route, most of the guide is the same, however paths will be different.
+Linux is another common option for HTPCs.
+If you chose to go down this route, most of the setup remains the same, however file paths will be different.

+## Player

 ### mpv